 If you’re looking for something a bit classier, try this one.
 It’s underground near La Madeleine.

 You can scan the QR code at the toilet to find others that are nearby.
 The numbers on the yellow map are the Arrondissements.
 They are how neighbourhoods in Paris are defined.
-When asking someone where they live, they’d likely begin by saying “In the seventh.”
+When asking someone where they live, they might begin by saying “In the seventh.”

-We are in the 12th – but bordering on the 11th and the 4th.
+We are in the 12th – but bordering on the 11th, the 3rd, and the 4th.
 A great location.
 Postal codes tell you the arrondissement for an address.
 Our postal code is 75012.
 75 means Paris.
 12 means the 12th arrondissement.
 We are at the red dot on the yellow map.

 The other handy bit of geographical information – although not part of an address – is on which side of the Seine – Left Bank or Right Bank an address is located.
 The Left Bank is La Rive Gauche and the Right Bank is La Rive Droite.
 We are on the Right Bank – La Rive Droite.